Arizona Revised Statutes

-The Arizona Revised Statutes (ARS) is the name given to the statutory laws in the state of Arizona.
+The Arizona Revised Statutes (ARS) is the name given to the statutory laws in the U.S. state of Arizona.
 The ARS went into effect on January 9, 1956.
-It was most recently updated in the first regular session of the 53rd legislature.
-There are currently 49 titles, although three have been repealed.
+It was most recently updated in the second regular session of the 55th legislature.
+There are 49 titles, although three have been repealed.

 West publishes the official West's Arizona Revised Statutes and the Arizona Revised Statutes Annotated.
 LexisNexis publishes the Arizona Annotated Revised Statutes.